Hardwood Flooring Trends

 Wide Plank Hardwood Floors

-what is considered a plank?
+What is considered a plank?
 Any hardwood strip that is wider than 3in is considered a plank.
 People love the look of wide planks because the grain pattern really shows up in certain species of wood like Ash, Oak, Hickory.

 It's great in large rooms because there are less board lines breaking up the sight line giving it a much nicer flow .
 It also just looks really cool to have a very wide piece of wood down and just marvel and all the interesting characteristics of the wood.